//

 Payment Deadlines

-If you are a new undergraduate student or a continuing student, your payment is due by January 1, 2024, for the spring 2024 semester.
+If you are a new undergraduate student or a continuing student, your payment is due by July 1, 2024, for the fall 2024 semester.
 Payments must be received (5:00 p.m.
 EDT) on the day of the deadline.
 Any inquiries regarding amounts due must be resolved by contacting bursar@mitchell.edu prior to the deadline.

 Students assigned to on-campus College housing must make payment and settle their student accounts before they will be allowed to pick up their residence keys, move into their assigned residence, or be allowed access into on-campus residences.